eic/tutorial-analysis/_episodes/03-analysis.md

 ofile.Close()
 ```

 We should now have everything we need to find the track efficiency as a function of pseudorapidity.
-To run the macro...
-The efficiency can be found by taking the ratio of matchedPartEta over partEta.
+Run the script with `python3 trackAnalysis.py``.
+This should produce a root file with a few histograms in place The efficiency can be found by taking the ratio of matchedPartEta over partEta.

 > Question:
+> - Do the hisotgram ranges make sense?
 > - We plot the distance between thrown and reconstructed charged partices, does this distribution look reasonable?
 > - When filling the matchedPartEta histogram (the numerator in our efficiency), why do we use again the true thrown eta instead of the associated reconstructed eta?
 {: .callout}